yWorks/yfiles-for-html-demos/demos/04-tutorial-layout-features/hierarchic-constraints/README.md

 [You can also run this demo online](https://live.yworks.com/demos/04-tutorial-layout-features/hierarchic-constraints/index.html).

+Layout Features Tutorial

-## Hierarchic Layout with Constraints
+# Hierarchic Layout with Constraints

 This demo shows how to customize the assignment of the nodes to the layers (layering) and the order of the nodes in a layer (sequencing) when using the [Hierarchic Layout](https://docs.yworks.com/yfileshtml/#/api/HierarchicLayout).